SAP-samples/fsm-extension-sample/scaffolds/src-openid-auth-code-flow/README.md

 `IDP_CLIENT_ID` and `IDP_CLIENT_SECRET` will be provided by SAP based on your cluster.

 `FSM_CLIENT_ID` and `FSM_CLIENT_SECRET` will be used related to a cloud hose and account name to allow a specific user to access your extension and then defined per client case.
+See [FSM Help portal - Generating Client ID & Secret](https://docs.coresystems.net/admin/generating-client-id.html) for more details how to.

 ### Run using docker